Alex-hwang/Alex-hwang/README.md

-### Hi there, I'm Alex Hwang, SRE student from ZJU.👋
+### Hi there, I'm Alex Huang, an engineer working at optiver shanghai👋

 ### Status

 - 🌱 I’m currently learning linux and finance
-- 🥅 2022 Goals: Contribute to open source projects
+- 🥅 2023 Goals: Contribute to open source projects

 ### Connect with me: